gy20073/ale-record/README.md

 Invoking with

 ```
-python record.py new roms/enduro.bin enduro.h5 --episodes 10
+python record.py new SpaceInvaders invaders.h5 --episodes 10
 ```

-will fire up the recorder for 10 episodes of enduro, saving the demonstrations to enduro.h5, with a 30 minute limit on the demonstration time.
+will fire up the recorder for 10 episodes of Space Invaders, saving the demonstrations to invaders.h5, with a 30 minute limit on the demonstration time.